kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 clusterctl get kubeconfig capi-quickstart > capi-quickstart.kubeconfig
 ```

-### Fix kubeconfig (when using docker on macOS)
+### Fix kubeconfig when using Docker Desktop

-When using docker on macOS, you will need to do a couple of additional
-steps to get the correct kubeconfig for a workload cluster created with the Docker provider:
+When using using Docker Desktop on macOS or Docker Desktop (Docker Engine works fine) on Linux, you'll need to take a few extra steps to get the kubeconfig for a workload cluster created with the Docker provider.

 ```bash
 # Point the kubeconfig to the exposed port of the load balancer, rather than the inaccessible container IP.